- Home

 Apocalypse Now (1979) - Original US One Sheet Poster

 An iconic original vintage one-sheet poster for Apocalypse Now (United Artists, 1979).
+This is an authentic Apocalypse Now original poster from the film's theatrical release.Â

 Apocalypse Now, directed by Francis Ford Coppola, is a seminal movie set during the Vietnam War.
 The story follows Captain Benjamin Willard (Martin Sheen), a troubled and disillusioned officer, who is sent on a secret mission to assassinate Colonel Walter Kurtz (Marlon Brando), a once-decorated Army officer who has gone rogue and established a god-like cult among the indigenous people in Cambodia.